rdoxenham/openstack-training/documentation/openstack-manual.md

 	NM_CONTROLLED=no
 	BOOTPROTO=static
 	EOF

-Add the br-ex bridge:
+Finally, create the 'br-ex' external bridge and attach our eth0 device into it:

 	# ovs-vsctl add-br br-ex

-Restart the network so that the bridge comes up as expected; you'll likely lose SSH connectivity at this point...
+	# ovs-vsctl add-port br-ex eth0

+Note: This will hang at this point as it hasn't brought 'br-ex' up.
+You'll need to access the console to run the following:

+	(In console)
 	# service network restart
 	Shutting down interface eth0:                              [  OK  ]
 	Shutting down interface eth1:                              [  OK  ]
-	Shutting down loopback interface:                          [  OK  ] [Hangs here]
+	Shutting down loopback interface:                          [  OK  ] Bringing up loopback interface:                            [  OK  ] Bringing up interface br-ex:                               [  OK  ] Bringing up interface eth0:                                [  OK  ]

-(Connect via the console)
-	# ovs-vsctl add-port br-ex eth0
+	Bringing up interface eth1:                                [  OK  ]

-Now you should be able to SSH back in...
+You should now be able to return to your SSH session.

 To confirm that everything is as expected, you can check the output of 'ovs-vsctl show':